 Data+ is a ten-week summer research experience for undergraduates and master’s students interested in exploring new data-driven approaches to interdisciplinary challenges.
 It is suitable for students at all levels and from all majors.

 Students join small teams (a maximum of three undergraduates and one master’s student) and work alongside other teams in a communal environment.
 They learn how to marshal, analyze and visualize data, while gaining broad exposure to the field of data science.

 The program runs from late May through late July each year, with the application deadline in February.
 Participants receive a stipend.
 Students come from a variety of backgrounds, majors and levels of experience with coding.
 Through collaboration, they use data analysis to solve problems across disciplines.

 Data+ is offered through the Rhodes Information Initiative at Duke and is part of the Bass Connections Information, Society & Culture theme.

-Data+ 2019 runs from May 28 through August 3, 2019.
+Data+ 2019 ran from May 28 through August 3, 2019.
 The application deadline was February 25, 2019.
-Participants receive a $5,000 stipend for this full-time research experience, out of which they must arrange their own housing and travel.
+Participants received a $5,000 stipend for this full-time research experience, out of which they must arrange their own housing and travel.
 Participants may not accept employment or take classes during the program.

 Projects and Participants